codetojoy/gol-react/README.md

 link - https://medium.com/@pongsatt/how-to-use-redux-in-typescript-ad0b5fe77933

 * goal: no `js` or `jsx` files
+* write a clear-grid function
+* write a function that allow manual seeding
+* simple: render fixed grid in config
-* render grid in config
+* better: render dynamic grid in config
 * simple: tick based on a button click
 * better: tick based on a timer
 * more tick tests